MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/marketing-add-contact-segment.md

 ---
 title: Add Contacts to Segments
-description: After you have created a segment, you can add contacts to the segment, for example, as part of a marketing campaign targeting particular customers or clients.
+description: 'After you have created a segment, you can add contacts to the segment, for example, as part of a marketing campaign targeting particular customers or clients.'
 author: jswymer
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: marketing, campaign, promo, prospect, contact, client, customer ms.search.form: 5091, 5093
+ms.search.keywords: 'marketing, campaign, promo, prospect, contact, client, customer' ms.search.form: '5091, 5093'
 ms.date: 04/01/2021
 ms.author: jswymer
-ms.openlocfilehash: d285e384ceef9e78fca764fdffaabb3ff439ea02
-ms.sourcegitcommit: 8a12074b170a14d98ab7ffdad77d66aed64e5783
-ms.translationtype: HT
-ms.contentlocale: en-NZ
-ms.lasthandoff: 03/31/2022
-ms.locfileid: "8519085"
 ---
-# <a name="add-contacts-to-segments"></a>Add Contacts to Segments
+# Add Contacts to Segments
 After you have created a segment and entered basic information about it, you may want to add contacts to the segment.
 You can do this by filling in the lines on the **Segment** page manually, but it is easier and faster to use the **Add Contacts** action.

-## <a name="to-add-a-contact-to-a-segment"></a>To add a contact to a segment
+## To add a contact to a segment
 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Segments**, and then choose the related link.
 2. Select the segment, and then choose the **Add Contacts** action.
 The **Add Contacts** batch job page opens.
 3. In the **Contact** section, set filters to specify the information by which you want to select contacts.